waltervanheuven/psychopy-docker/README.md

-# PsychoPy running in a Docker container
+# PsychoPy running in a Docker container with Unbuntu

 Instructions to create a [docker](https://www.docker.com) container that runs [PsychoPy](https://www.psychopy.org) on Ubuntu 20.04.

-Container tested on Apple Silicon Mac (aarch64/ARM64).
-However, container should also work on Intel Macs and PCs.

-Please note that this docker image is work in progress.
+Please note that dockerfiles are work in progress.
 Tested so far only with an M1 MacBook Pro running macOS Monterey 12.3.1 and Docker 4.7.1.
+Dockerfile should also work on Intel computers.

 ## 1. Create docker image